voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Specifies the ensure value of the hiera package.
-Default: 'present'

 Default value: `$hiera::params::package_ensure`